outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 - The applicant got time to ask questions to the people they would be working with on a daily basis in their team.

 ### Challenge Yourself
-Given the list of requirements for the role, decide what you are gaining from a technical test.
+Given the list of requirements for the role, decide what you are gaining from a coding test.
 What behaviours or attributes are you really testing for and is the code test really answering them?
 Could a guided, structured conversation, lightning talk or something else assess the same things?

 If you must do a coding test, write down the requirements of the test clearly and unambiguously.
 Some poor examples I have seen of this are:
 - 'Code must be robust'